finsberg/rsync/README.md

-# Using rsync to sych your local and remote folders
+# Using rsync to sync your local and remote folders

 Suppose you have a server that you can access using ssh, for example I have a server named `server` and my username on that server is